CalebFenton/simplify/README.md

 Generic Android Deobfuscator
 ----------------------------

-Simplify uses a virtual machine to understand what an app does.
-Then, it applies optimizations to create code that behaves identically, but is easier for a human to understand.
-Specifically, it takes Smali files as input and outputs a Dex file with (hopefully) identical semantics but less complicated structure.
+Simplify uses a virtual machine to execute an app and understand what it does.
+Then, it applies optimizations to create code that behaves identically but is easier for a human to understand.
+It is a _generic_ deobfuscator because it doesn't need any special configuration or code for different types of obfuscation.

-For example, if an app's strings are encrypted, Simplify will interpret the app in its own virtual machine to determine semantics.
-Then, it uses the apps own code to decrypt the strings and replaces the encrypted strings and the decryption method calls with the decrypted versions.
-It's a **generic** deobfuscator because Simplify doesn't need to know how the decryption works ahead of time.
-This technique also works well for eliminating different types of white noise, such as no-ops and useless arithmetic.

 **Before / After**